proplot-dev/proplot/docs/showcase2.rst

 .. image:: showcase/showcase_35_0.svg

-`~proplot.wrappers.cycle_wrapper` and
+`~proplot.wrappers.bar_wrapper` and
-`~proplot.wrappers.bar_wrapper` makesit easier to generate useful bar plots.
+`~proplot.wrappers.cycle_wrapper` make it easier to generate useful bar plots.
 You can now pass 2d arrays to `~matplotlib.axes.Axes.bar` or `~matplotlib.axes.Axes.barh`, and columns of data will be grouped or stacked together.
 You can also request that columns are interpreted as data ranges, and use bars to plot the medians with error bars representing percentile ranges.

 .. code:: ipython3